 - Detecting problem areas allows for repair or replacement of the affected equipment before component failure occurs.

-- Atlantic Leak Detection uses only certified Thermographers and state-of-the-art equipment to provide professional surveys in compliance with industry standards.
+- Atlantic Testing Services uses only certified thermographers and state-of-the-art equipment to provide professional surveys in compliance with industry standards.

 Recommended Equipment to be Inspected:

 - Recent Repairs